 The DEA says that the ban will allow for some research to continue, but that it had to act to protect the public from a substance that, as of yet, has no medical uses and that has been blamed for more than a dozen deaths.

 Not long after his conversation with the DEA special agent, Boyer decided to look more closely at kratom, which seemed to be growing in popularity.
-Getting government funding proved to be a quagmire: the National Institute on Drug Abuse didn’t want to fund kratom projects, saying it was a complementary and alternative medicine, while the National Center for Complementary and Integrative Medicine didn’t want to fund them because it was a drug of abuse.
+Getting government funding proved to be a quagmire.
+The National Institute on Drug Abuse didn’t want to fund kratom projects, saying it was a complementary and alternative medicine.
+The National Center for Complementary and Integrative Medicine didn’t want to fund them because it was a drug of abuse.

 They were ready to start a clinical trial.
 Boyer, now a University of Massachusetts Medical School professor, received two large freezer bags stuffed with dried kratom leaves from his colleague in Mississippi.
 But instead of being used in a human experiment, the olive green leaves now sit in a cabinet of UMass Memorial Medical Center’s toxicology office.
 Boyer said it would have been “a bureaucratic nightmare” to go through the Food and Drug Administration approval process for the trial, so his team never submitted an application.

 But in New York City, researchers would soon find that kratom had some promising medicinal properties.